Before the submission

 In English and in French.

-The AHL aims to select the most beautiful mathematical results through a rigorous and rapid editorial procedure.
-If preliminary reports are favourable (to be notified within a month of submission), the journal aims to obtain a full report within five months of submission.
+The AHL aims to select the most beautiful mathematical results through a rigorous single blind reviewing process and a rapid editorial procedure.
+If preliminary reports are favourable (to be notified within two or three months of submission), the journal aims to obtain full reports within six months of submission.
 The final decision is taken collectively by the Editor in Chief and at least two other editors.

 After acceptance, you have to send your LaTeX source file(s) to the journal.
-In order to reduce our workload, we encourage you to use the ahlart class, but this is not mandatory.
+In order to reduce our workload, we encourage you to use the AHL format provided by the cedram class, but this is not mandatory.